-Dianna R. Harrington, Modern Portfolio Theory & the Capital Asset Pricing Model - A User's Guide, Prentice-Hall, Inc. 1983, at 43-45.
+90 Dianna R. Harrington, Modern Portfolio Theory & the Capital Asset Pricing Model - A User's Guide, Prentice-Hall, Inc. 1983, at 43-45.

-Dianna R. Harrington, Modern Portfolio Theory & the Capital Asset Pricing Model - A User's Guide, Prentice-Hall, Inc. 1983, at 30-31.
+91 Dianna R. Harrington, Modern Portfolio Theory & the Capital Asset Pricing Model - A User's Guide, Prentice-Hall, Inc. 1983, at 30-31.

-Some analysts argue that using adjusted betas addresses the empirical issues with the CAPM by increasing the expected returns for low beta stocks and decreasing the returns for high beta stocks.
+1 Some analysts argue that using adjusted betas addresses the empirical issues with the 2 CAPM by increasing the expected returns for low beta stocks and decreasing the returns for high 3 beta stocks.
 They conclude there is no need for the ECAPM approach.
-I disagree with that conclusion.
+I disagree with that 4 conclusion.
 The use of adjusted betas is not equivalent to the use of the ECAPM.
-As discussed above, betas are adjusted because of their general regression tendency to converge toward 1.00 over time, i.e., over successive calculations.
-As also noted earlier, numerous studies have determined that at any given point in time the SML described by the CAPM formula is not as steeply sloped as the predicted SML.
+As discussed 5 above, betas are adjusted because of their general regression tendency to converge toward 1.00 6 over time, i.e., over successive calculations.
+As also noted earlier, numerous studies have 7 determined that at any given point in time the SML described by the CAPM formula is not as 8 steeply sloped as the predicted SML.
 To that point, Morin states that:

-Some critics of the ECAPM argue that the use of Value Line adjusted betas in the traditional CAPM amounts to using an ECAPM.
+9 Some critics of the ECAPM argue that the use of Value Line 10 adjusted betas in the traditional CAPM amounts to using an ECAPM.
 This is incorrect.
-The use of adjusted betas in CAPM analysis is not equivalent to the ECAPM.
-Betas are adjusted because of the regression tendency of betas to converge toward 1.0 over time.
-We have seen that numerous empirical studies have determined that the SML, described by the CAPM formula at any given moment in time is not as steeply sloped as the predicted SML.
-The slope of the SML should not be confused with beta.
+The use of adjusted betas in CAPM 11 analysis is not equivalent to the ECAPM.
+Betas are adjusted because 12 13 of the regression tendency of betas to converge toward 1.0 over time.
+14 We have seen that numerous empirical studies have determined that 15 the SML, described by the CAPM formula at any given moment in time is not as steeply sloped as the predicted SML.
+The slope of the 16 SML should not be confused with beta.
+17

-The ECAPM corrects for the for the fact that the CAPM underpredicts observed returns when beta is less than one and overpredicts observed returns when beta is greater than one...
-The two adjustments are not the same and there is no-double counting.92

-Moreover, the slope of the SML should not be confused with beta.
-As Brigham and Gapenski state:

-The slope of the SML reflects the degree of risk aversion in the economy - the greater the average investor's aversion to risk, then (1) the steeper is the slope of the line, (2) the greater is the risk premium for any risky asset, and (3) the higher is the required rate of return on risky assets.12 book and throughout the finance literature, as $k_i = R_F + b_i(k_M - R_F)$, and in this form b_i looks like the slope coefficient and $(k_M - R_F)$ the variable.
+- 18 - 19The ECAPM corrects for the for the fact that the CAPM under-20predicts observed returns when beta is less than one and over-21predicts observed returns when beta is greater than one...
+The two22adjustments are not the same and there is no-double counting. - 23 Moreover, the slope of the SML should not be confused with beta.
+As Brigham and - 24 Gapenski state: - The slope of the SML reflects the degree of risk aversion in the economy - the greater the average investor's aversion to risk, then (1) the steeper is the slope of the line, (2) the greater is the risk premium for any risky asset, and (3) the higher is the required rate of return on risky assets.12 - 3012Students sometimes confuse beta with the slope of the SML.
+This31is a mistake.
+As we saw earlier in connection with Figure 6-8, and32as is developed further in Appendix 6A, beta does represent the33slope of a line, but not the Security Market Line.
+This confusion34arises partly because the SML equation is generally written, in this book and throughout the finance literature, as $k_i = R_F + b_i(k_M - R_F)$, and in this form b_i looks like the slope coefficient and $(k_M - R_F)$ the variable.
 It would perhaps be less confusing if the second term were written $(k_M - R_F)b_i$, but this is not generally done.93